We welcome visitors and would be happy to meet with you and answer any questions you might have.

 What about Religious Education for my kids?

-We encourage you to contact our Religious Education Professional, Katie Camire, to discuss our Church School (email [email protected], and be sure to include your email contact information).
+We encourage you to contact our Director of Religious Education, Katie Camire, to discuss our Church School (email [email protected], and be sure to include your email contact information).
 Church School is offered Sept-June, and is divided into age-appropriate classes.
 The children follow a curricula guided by the UU Soul Matters monthly themes.

 Click HERE for more information about Religious Education for children.